San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA

 Average Number

 The following chart displays the households in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA distributed between a series of car ownership buckets compared to the national averages for each bucket.
-The largest share of households in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA have 2 cars.
+The largest share of households in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA have N/A.

 View Data